tech-master98/BMI-Calculator/README.md

 # Features

-  Calculate BMI by weight (in kg) and height (in cm).
+  ✔Calculate BMI by weight (in kg) and height (in cm).

-  Interpret the calculated BMI.
+  ✔Interpret the calculated BMI.

-  Visualize the interpretation with a color-coded BMI scale.
+  ✔Visualize the interpretation with a color-coded BMI scale.

-  Calcute the Body fat Percentage.
+  ✔Calculate the Body fat Percentage.

-  Save history of BMI and body fat result.
+  ✔Save history of BMI and body fat results.

 # Tech Stack: